 Clinical features and complications of sub-lethal gas embolism

 Obviously, the exact pathophysiological features of gas embolism depend heavily upon where precisely the embolism went.
-The cerebral gas embolism in Question 21 from the first paper of 2017.
-Specifically, the college wanted to hear about the trials and tribulations of transporting a patient with a cerebral arterial gas embolism.
+In the case of the cerebral gas embolism in Question 21 from the first paper of 2017, the college wanted to hear about the trials and tribulations of transporting a patient with a cerebral arterial gas embolism.
 The following discussion is of the generic clinical consequences of a venous gas embolism, ranging from symptoms and signs to TTE findings and PA catheter measurements.

 - Tachypnoea and dyspnoea: If the collection of emboli in the pulmonary circulation was slow, when about 10% of the pulmonary circulation is filled with gas it tends to produce what Palmon et al call a "gasp reflex", i.e. the sensation of breathlessness.
 This can make things worse (eg. each deep panic-driven breath entrains more gas into the carelessly unclamped CVC lumen).